Have you been affected by a crime? Do you need help supporting a victim of crime?

-Our offices are open 8 a.m. to 4:30 p.m., Monday to Friday.
-You can phone us or drop by (no appointment required).
+Our offices are open 8 am to 4:30 pm, Monday to Friday.
+You can phone us or drop by (you do not need an appointment).

 VictimLink toll free: 1-800-563-0808.
 VictimLink provides support, answers your questions and helps you find options in your community.

 If it's an emergency, call your local RCMP detachment.